 Is my session recorded?

 No. We comply with Privacy laws and treat client confidentiality with utmost importance.
-To read about our confidentiality agreement.

 Can I see both my own and my psychologists face during the session?